pgroonga/pgroonga.github.io/news/index.md

 PGroonga adds index to this table.
 By default, this table is created in `TABLE_PAT_KEY`.

-By default, The total key size of Groonga's `TABLE_PAT_KEY` is 4GiB.
+The maximum total key size limit for Groonga's `TABLE_PAT_KEY` is 4 GiB.
-While this is usually sufficient, environments wite large data may throw a "total key size is over" error when adding data.
+While this is usually sufficient, environments with large data may throw a "total key size is over" error when adding data.

-This improvement introduces a new mode that the total key size of Groonga's `TABLE_PAT_KEY` from 4 Gib to 1 TiB.
+This improvement introduces a new mode that the maximum total key size for Groonga's `TABLE_PAT_KEY` from 4 GiB to 1 TiB.
 This feature can be enables using the `lexicon_flags_mapping` option as below: